 Suddenly faced with closing their stores in March of 2020, the company needed to shift its business online—fast.

-TCRC wanted to build omnichannel flexibility for their entire business, so no matter what happened, they’d be able to connect with customers in-store, online, and anywhere in between.
+TCRC wanted to build omnichannel flexibility for their entire business, so no matter what happened, they’d be able to connect with customers in-store and online—and anywhere in between.

 Going omnichannel with Shopify POS allowed TC Running to: